 Infertility is a common and often treatable medical condition that affects both men and women.
 While some fertility issues are unavoidable, you can often make certain lifestyle changes to prevent male infertility.
 The first step is understanding male infertility risk factors, with help from our Indiana fertility clinic team.
 With this knowledge, you can move forward to protect your current and future reproductive potential.

-What are some unavoidable causes of male infertility?
+What are some unavoidable causes?

 While you can take steps to protect your fertility, it’s important to know that you can’t control all the causes of male infertility.
 For example, hormonal imbalances, ejaculation issues and structural abnormalities are conditions that often require treatment beyond lifestyle changes.